Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Methods

-The dispersion of guided-mode resonances can be determined by the poles of the scattering matrix, i.e., $\mathrm{det}(S^{-1}) = 0$.
-As a type of quasi-normal mode, guided-mode resonances can significantly enhance the near field and exhibit long tails in far-field radiation.
-The near-field wave function can be analyzed by decomposing it into \textit{bulk} Bloch waves \cite{hu23,dai2018topologically}, which are Bloch waves having no confinement in the $z$-direction but accounting for periodicity in the $x$--$y$ plane.
-The far-field radiation of guided-mode resonances, whose propagation direction is determined by the frequency and in-plane wavevector, gives rise to a polarization field in momentum space \cite{zhen2014topological,zhang2018observation,doeleman2018experimental}.
-The singularities of this polarization field are related to the topology of the 2D BZ.
-It should be noted that the polarization field is defined for a fixed diffraction order and is usually considered only for propagating waves, not evanescent waves \cite{jiang2023general,berry01}.
-Let us focus on the case where only one diffraction order leads to a propagating wave in the far field.
-In this context, BICs are special types of singularities corresponding to integer topological charges of the polarization field.
-However, these integer charges are not inherently stable and require protection by certain symmetries \cite{zhen2014topological}.
-If the symmetry is broken, they can split into half-integer charges, or C-points \cite{yin2020observation,liu2019circularly, chen2021evolution, wang2024topological}.
+The dispersion of guided-mode resonances is determined by the poles of the scattering matrix, i.e. $\mathrm{det}(S^{-1}) = 0$.
+As a class of quasi-normal modes, guided-mode resonances can significantly enhance the near field and exhibit long tails in the far-field radiation.
+The near-field wavefunction can be analysed by decomposing it into \textit{bulk} Bloch waves \cite{hu23,dai2018topologically}, defined here as Bloch waves that are not confined in the $z$-direction but that account for periodicity in the $x$-$y$ plane.
+The far-field radiation of guided-mode resonances, whose propagation directions are determined by the frequency and in-plane wavevector, gives rise to a polarisation field in momentum space \cite{zhen2014topological,zhang2018observation,doeleman2018experimental}.
+The singularities of this polarisation field are related to the topology of the two-dimensional BZ.
+The polarisation field is defined for a fixed diffraction order and is typically considered only for propagating, rather than evanescent, waves \cite{jiang2023general,berry01}.
+The case in which only a single diffraction order produces a propagating far-field wave is therefore considered.
+In this context, BICs correspond to a special class of singularities characterised by integer topological charges of the polarisation field.
+These integer charges, however, are not intrinsically stable and require protection through specific symmetries \cite{zhen2014topological}.
+When such symmetries are broken, the charges can split into pairs of half-integer charges, known as circular polarisation points \cite{liu2019circularly, yin2020observation, chen2021evolution}.

-For simplicity, without loss of generality, we first consider scalar waves, such as transverse-electric (TE) polarized EM waves in a PhC slab with thickness $h$ in the $z$-direction, period $a$ in the $x$-direction, and uniformity in the $y$-direction.
-For incident waves with some wavevector $q$, the wave function (electric field $E$) in the three different regions can be written as:
+For simplicity, without loss of generality, we first consider scalar waves, such as transverse-electric (TE) polarised electromagnetic waves in a PhC slab of thickness $h$ in the $z$-direction, period $a$ in the $x$-direction, and uniformity in the $y$-direction.
+Noted that throughout this work, TE refers to modes with the electric field parallel to the $x$-$y$ plane, while TM refers to modes with the electric field perpendicular to the $x$-$y$ plane.
+This classification is consistent with the convention for PhC slabs~\cite{joan08}.
+For incident waves with wavevector $q$, the wavefunction (electric field $E$) in the three regions can be expressed as: